TypeStrong/ts-loader/REFERENCES.md

 ```
 Each project reference has its own <code>tsconfig.json</code> with the source code for each package in a <code>src</code> subfolder.
 When the project is built the compiled JavaScript for each project will be in its <code>lib</code> subfolder.

 The source code for your main project is in a top-level <code>src</code> folder and the final bundle will be in a top-level <code>dist</code> folder.
-The top-level <code>src</code> folder is not a referenced project — it is normal TypeScript source that Webpack will bundle.
+The top-level <code>src</code> folder is not a referenced project — it is normal TypeScript source that webpack will bundle.
 It imports from the <code>lib</code> folders of the referenced projects built by <code>tsc</code>.

 This structure works well because: